-As soon as you suspect that someone stole your identity, you should hire the best theft lawyer near you.
+You should hire a theft attorney near me when you suspect someone stole your identity.
 The identity thief can be a financial institution looking to hold you accountable for a debt you do not owe.
-You could also potentially be the victim of commercial identity theft when someone uses your business name to get credit.
-A thief could also use your Social Security number to access your bank accounts or make large purchases such as buying a house.
-You should consider hiring identity theft lawyers who will then help you to prove beyond reasonable doubt that a thief stole your identity and is actively using it.
+You could also be the victim of commercial identity theft when someone uses your business name to get credit.
+A thief could also use your Social Security number to access your bank accounts or make large purchases such as a house.
+Consider hiring theft law firms who will help you prove beyond reasonable doubt that a thief stole and is actively using your identity.
 Failing to do this can cause harm to your finances and reputation.

 Look out for irregular financial information such as an unfamiliar purchase on your credit card, bank accounts in your name but not belonging to you, and debt collectors calling to collect payments you know nothing about.
 If anything seems suspicious, look into it.
 Ultimately, your credit report is how you are likely to confirm this.